Samsung/tizen-docs/docs/application/dotnet/guides/device/settings.md

     <feature name="http://tizen.org/feature/systemsetting"/>
     ```

+    Tizen Store can filter features based on the feature keys entered in the manifest file, and accordingly display apps to user's device.

     The following table lists the feature keys required by the specific properties and events of the [Tizen.System.SystemSettings](https://developer.tizen.org/dev-guide/csapi/api/Tizen.System.SystemSettings.html) class.